-We need to emphasize the importance of having a back-up solution which provides stability (look for a big company name), it’s easy to use (so you won’t have a headache backing up from files), allows you to synchronize your files with the online backup servers and provides some sort of security, such as encryption capabilities.
+We need to emphasize the importance of having a backup solution that provides stability (look for a big company name), it’s easy to use (so you won’t have a headache backing up from files), allows you to synchronize your files with the online backup servers and provides some sort of security, such as encryption capabilities.

-Windows grants a certain level of rights and privileges depending on what kind of user account you have.
-You may have a standard user account or an administrator user account.
+Windows provides a certain level of rights and privileges depending on what kind of user account you have.
+You may use a standard user account or an administrator user account.

-It is recommended to use standard accounts for your computer to prevent users from making changes that affect everyone who uses the computer, such as deleting important Windows files necessary for the system.
+To secure your PC, it is recommended to have a standard account to prevent users from making changes that affect everyone who uses the computer, such as deleting important Windows files necessary for the system.

-In case you want to install an application or make security changes, Windows will ask you to provide the credentials for an administrator account.
+If you want to install an application or make security changes, remember that you will need an administrator account.

 We also recommend that you set a strong password for your Windows user account.

-We don’t recommend this.
+We don’t recommend to turn it off.
 Instead of disabling the UAC, you can decrease the intensity level using a slider in the Control Panel.

 UAC monitors what changes are going to be made to your computer.
 When important changes appear, such as installing a program or removing an application, the UAC pops up asking for an administrator-level permission.

-In case your user account is infected with malware, UAC helps you by keeping suspicious programs and activities from making changes on the system.
+In case your user account is infected with malware, UAC helps you by keeping suspicious programs and activities from making changes to the system.

-Since our web browser is the main tool used to access the Internet, it is important to secure it before going online.
+Here’s another thing to do after installing Windows: pay attention to browser security.
+Since our web browser is the main tool used to access the Internet, it is important to keep it safe before going online.

-To stay safe while accessing various web pages, make sure you respect the following:
+To stay safe while accessing various web pages, follow these steps:

 - Choose the latest version for your browser.

 - Choose a private browsing session when you access a website you are not sure about.
 Choosing this mode will prevent authentication credentials (or cookies) from being stored and steal by attackers.